apehex/tokun/articles/unicode.md

 | 3         | ` rea`        | `(32, 114, 101, 97)`  | `(0.00012207, 0.00043488, 0.00038528, 0.00037003)`    |
 | ...       | ...           | ...                   | ...                                                   |

-This operation might look banal, but we moved data from the sequence axis to the feature axis!
+This operation might look banal, but we moved data **from the sequence axis to the feature axis**!
 Now, the table is looking like an actual embedding tensor!

 After normalizing the values, the codepoints can be directly treated as embeddings.